geaz/tableDisco/README.md

 # TableDisco
 **TableDisco** is a connected and music reactive table light.
 Each light is self operating and you can add as many lights as you want.

-[TODO GIF - Single Light, Connected Light (light mdoe, disco mode)]
+[TODO Video - Single Light, Connected Light (light mdoe, disco mode)]

 The first powered **TableDisco** will start a naive *WiFi-Mesh* and is the *root* of the new **TableDisco** mesh.
 The *root disco* acts as the *sound analyzer* for the whole mesh.
 Each addtional powered **TableDisco** will automatically connect to the mesh.